 If you're found to have broken the rules University disciplinary procedures will also apply.

+Spotted someone behaving in a way you don't feel comfortable with?
 We’ve put together some advice on what to do when someone isn’t following the rules.
 If you can, raise it directly with the person involved - they may just have forgotten or misunderstood the guidance.
 If you want to discuss how to raise a concern, try talking it through with your friends or, if you are a first-year student, with your STYCs (Second and Third Year Contacts).
 You could also ask for advice from your college, your tutor, student ambassadors, the Students' Union (YUSU), or the Student Hub, depending on the nature of the situation.

 If this doesn’t work, or you don’t feel comfortable taking a direct approach, you can also report your concerns about another student anonymously using the University’s Report and Support tool.